vlaskinarita/AlbionOnlineRadarJS/README.md

 4. Open this repo in ur VS

 6. run debug F5 or if u dont need debug just run Ctrl + F5
+7.
+8. After the first run, if the application does not start, copy the entire node_modules folder from original repository to the place of your node_modules folder.

 ![image](https://github.com/vlaskinarita/AlbionOnlineRadarJS/assets/120003563/05e7d19c-709e-433d-b851-70509d7cc07c)